zack-dev-cm/github-repo-sum-chrome-plugin/README.md

    - In the popup window, you can pick a commit from the dropdown or specify a branch name.
    - Click the **Summarize Repository** button to generate the summary.
    - Optionally, enter your GitHub Personal Access Token for higher rate limits.
+   - Click **Clear Token** in the popup to remove a stored token when you're done.

 4. **View the Summary**: